antmicro/fastvdma/README.md

 You can also check [WorkerCSRWrapper](src/main/scala/DMAController/Worker/WorkerCSRWrapper.scala) for more details on how the CSRs are attached to the DMA logic (`io.csr(0)` refers to `0x00`, `io.csr(1)` to `0x04` and so on).

-Customizing FastVDMA
+Tests on customized FastVDMA
 --------------------

-Configuration for the DMA is located in the [DMAConfig](src/main/scala/DMAController/DMAConfig.scala) file.
-Most of the settings, such as address/data widths, are defined in the `DMAParams` object.
-Please verify if those parameters comply with your configuration.
-To change which buses are used you need to set the `DMACONFIG` environment variable.
-All possible configurations are listed in the map in `DMAConfig` file.
-The `DMACONFIG` variable consists of names for reader, control and writer buses.
-For example, to generate a design consisting of AXI Stream reader, AXI4 writer and AXILite control you would need to set `DMACONFIG` to `AXIS_AXIL_AXI`.
-However, if you would like to run already written tests on your specified configuration you will also need to cast buses in `io` field in `DMAFull` accordingly to chosen cofiguration.
-Example:
+If you would like to reuse provided tests to test your custom model you will need to write a test file similar to [DMAFullMem](src/test/scala/DMAController/DMAFullMem.scala).

+What you need to alter is:
+- Cast buses in the `io` field accordingly to chosen configuration.
+Example for `AXIS_AXIL_AXI` bus configuration:

 ```
 val io = dut.io.asInstanceOf[Bundle{